Finding a Good Family Balance continued...

 Hold family meetings.
 Get together with the entire family once a week to hash out any issues.
 Give every family member a chance to air his or her grievances, and then come up with solutions together.

 Give each child separate attention.
 It can be hard to spend time alone with each child, especially when you have a large family.
 But one of the reasons siblings resent each other is that they feel they aren't getting enough of your attention.
 To let your kids know that you value every one of them, make one-on-one time for each child.
-Carve out special days where you take your daughter shopping or your son to the movies -- just the two of you.
+Carve out special days when you take your daughter shopping or your son to the movies -- just the two of you.
 Even 10 to 15 minutes of your attention each day can make your child feel special.